Sisters in the Spirit of Houston, Inc.

 We are proud of our prayer blankets

-Learn MORE ABOUT Henriette Delille and OUR DELILLE PROJECT
+Learn MORE ABOUT Henriette Delille and Friends of Delille-Houston